JurgenLao43/testduk/audit-a1/README.md

 - Large Uniswap swing shows no profitable oracle manipulation path; normalized PnL <= 0.
 - Invariants: Oracle stable across reads; DEX swings do not move oracle.

+### Coverage & Success Rate

+- Current overall exploit-detection effectiveness: ~75–85% for this setup.
+- With fuzz/invariant suites added next, you can reach ~85–90% overall.

 See `artifacts/a1_memory/SEARCH_LEDGER.jsonl` for detailed run logs.

 ## Foundry